midinote/juce-dev/README.md

 # juce-dev
-Where projects from learning juice live
+Where projects from learning juce live